Floydlang/floyd/docs/floyd_systems_ref.md

 |**connections**	| the most important relationships between people and the containers.
 Be specific "user sends email using gmail" or "user plays game on device" or "mobile app pulls user account from server based on login".
 JSON array.
 |**containers**	| named.
 Your iOS app, your server, the email system.
 Notice that you map gmail-server as a container, even though it's a gigantic software system by itself.
 JSON object.

-You also put the code for your processes inside the ".floydsys" file.
-They instantiate the components they need, handle messages, stores its mutable state, does all communication with the real world.
+The ".floydsys"-file also contains all code for your processes: they instantiate the components they need, handle messages, stores their mutable state, does all communication with the real world.
 Again, keep the logic code out of here as much as possible.